camunda-community-hub/camunda-8-connector-csv/README.md

 * update a CVS

-Update a existing CVS with a List of Map.
+Update an existing CVS with a List of Map.
 A converter is provided, and correlation keys (for example, the correlation key is 'firstName', 'lastname') to find the record in the existing CSV.

 **Flow functions**